Compound Nouns

 Describing Job Titles

 Compound nouns can be used to describe job titles, and in this case, they may be written as spaced or solid compound nouns.
-It's important to note that the preposition "of" should not be used to refer to a job title.
+It's important to note that the preposition "of" cannot be used to refer to a job title.
 Instead, the job title should be expressed as a compound noun to convey the intended meaning.

 My father is a fireman.
 (Not 'My father is a man of fire.')